raacampbell/MATLAB-Beginners/README.md

-#Basic MATLAB coding tute: code organization
+# Basic MATLAB coding tute: code organization
-Repo for interactive talk.
+This repo is supposed to go along with and interactive talk.
 The idea is to clone this repo and follow along.

-##Adding your functions to the MATLAB path
+## Adding your functions to the MATLAB path
 We will cover the functions ```pathtool```, ```addpath```, ```rmpath```.
 See the organisingYourPath directory in this repository for an example of how to customise your MATLAB startup.

-##Getting help
+## Getting help
 You can get help in MATLAB using the ```help``` and ```doc``` commands.
 You can find files related a keyword using ```lookfor```, which is based around the idea of the ```H1 line```.
 You can get help on-line at The MathWorks newsgroup and the file exchange.